What are cat whiskers for?

 As we've seen in this article, a cat's whiskers are a very important part of their daily lives.
 That's why we're sharing seven interesting facts to give you a better idea:

-- Your cat's whiskers usually measure the same as their body width, this way they can calculate if they will fit in certain places.
+- Your cat's whiskers are usually the same size as their body width, so they can gauge whether they'll fit in certain places.

 - The position or placement of a cat's whiskers helps us determine its emotional state or mood.
 For example, if a cat's whiskers are pointing forward, it means it's alert; if they're pointing backward, it means it's scared; and if we don't see any movement, it means it's calm.

-- The whiskers help them move forward and maintain stability.
+- Whiskers help them move forward and maintain stability.

-- It helps their night vision.
-With this they can avoid obstacles during the night or moments with lack of light and move with total agility.
+- It helps them improve their night vision.
+This allows them to avoid obstacles at night or in low-light situations and move with complete agility.

 - They can detect meteorological elements, such as air humidity or atmospheric pressure.

-- One of the functions of mustaches is to act as glasses to see up close.
+- One of the functions of the mustache is to act as glasses for seeing up close.

 - Cat whiskers grow back if they fall out or are cut, it's just a matter of time.